 What is Outpatient Hospitalization?

-Certain medical treatments, including surgeries do not warrant an overnight stay.
-It could be a simple procedure conducted at hospital, that does not require constant monitoring or complex treatments.
+Certain medical treatments, including surgeries, do not warrant an overnight stay.
+It could be a simple procedure conducted at a hospital that does not require constant monitoring or complex treatments.
 Essentially, you can receive medical attention at the hospital/clinic and go home the same day.

 - Consultations: You may need to consult healthcare professionals, including specialists.